konraddj/PowerShell/README.md

 # Powershell Exercises #
 ## Project Scope ##
 ![img.png](powershellscripts.png)
 This guide contains hands-on work on completing tasks with Powershell version 7.
 There are four folders here, with scripts and lists of commands needed to invoke the necessary information, arithmetic, installation and configuration.
-TThese exercises were part of the work of a student from the Infrastructure as Code module in the PGDip in Cloud Computing course at Atlantic Technological University.
+These exercises were part of the work of a student from the Infrastructure as Code module in the PGDip in Cloud Computing course at Atlantic Technological University.
 #
 ## Project composition ##
 The project consists of a root directory containing four folders, each of which consists of executable files and command list files.